Find Affordable College Courses

 Wyomissing, PA

-Berks Technical Institute landed the #6 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
-Located in the suburb of Wyomissing, Berks Technical Institute is a private for-profit college with a fairly small student population.
+Berks Technical Institute did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #6 on the list.
+Located in the large suburb of Wyomissing, Berks Technical Institute is a private for-profit college with a fairly small student population.

 Women make up 96% of the medical assisting majors at the school.